 Calculation of Shareholder Value Expected.
-The amount of Shareholder Value Expected as of the end of a measurement period is generally calculated as (i) the Company's Adjusted NOPAT (defined in Appendix A) for the prior fiscal year, (ii) divided by the Hurdle Rate, and (iii) multiplied by the cube of (1 + Hurdle Rate), with certain limited exceptions set forth in Appendix A:
+The amount of Shareholder Value Expected as of the end of a measurement period is generally calculated as (i) the Company's Adjusted NOPAT

+(defined in Appendix A) for the prior fiscal year, (ii) divided by the Hurdle Rate, and (iii) multiplied by the cube of (1 + Hurdle Rate), with certain limited exceptions set forth in Appendix A:

 The Compensation Committee makes adjustments for divestitures during the course of the performance period of these awards.
-During the performance period ending with fiscal 2022, the Company divested four businesses (Cimcool, Red Valve, ABEL, and TerraSource Global).
+During the performance period ending with fiscal 2023, the Company divested four businesses (Red Valve, ABEL, TerraSource Global, and Batesville).
 For these divestitures, the Compensation Committee adjusted the applicable targets to align with the respective partial ownership periods.
 Similarly, the Compensation Committee has in the past adjusted award calculations to include newly-acquired businesses.
-But in order to simplify calculations of such targets and reduce the likelihood of distortive effects on compensation, whether positive or negative, the Compensation Committee determined, beginning with awards made in fiscal 2021, not to adjust such awards for the impact of any acquisitions made during the performance period.
-Acquisitions consummated during fiscal 2022 had a de minimis impact on awards made in fiscal 2020 that vested in 2022.
+In order to simplify calculations of such targets and reduce the likelihood of distortive effects on compensation, whether positive or negative, the Compensation Committee determined, beginning with awards made in fiscal 2021, not to adjust such awards for the impact of any acquisitions made during the performance period.